-Variable levels of efficacy were observed among researchers working with Japanese beetle adults.
+Overall efficacy of this compound for Japanese beetle adults was good to excellent.
 In single trials, Tristar exhibited no efficacy for banded ash clearwing borer, good control of Sri Lankan weevil, and excellent control of peachtree borer.
-Poor to good efficacy was obtained on redheaded flea beetles in 2 experiments.
+Generally good efficacy was obtained on redheaded flea beetles in 4 experiments.